 VirtualBox can allow virtual machines to access the USB devices on your host directly.
-To achieve this, VirtualBox presents the guest operating system with a virtual
+To achieve this, VirtualBox presents the guest operating system with a virtual USB controller.

-USB controller.
 As soon as the guest system starts using a USB device, it will appear as unavailable on the host.

+Note:

-Note: Be careful with USB devices that are currently in use on the host!
+- Be careful with USB devices that are currently in use on the host!
 For example, if you allow your guest to connect to your USB hard disk that is currently mounted on the host, when the guest is activated, it will be disconnected from the host without a proper shutdown.
-This may cause data loss.
+This may cause data loss. - 2.
+Solaris hosts have a few known limitations regarding USB support; please see chapter 13, Known issues, page 200.

 In addition to allowing a guest access to your local USB devices, VirtualBox even allows your guests to connect to remote USB devices by use of the VRDP protocol.
-For details about this, see chapter 7.4.3, Remote USB, page 90.
+For details about this, see chapter 7.4.3, Remote USB, page 96.